 Q3.
 How Can I apply for this credit card?

-In case the farmer is eligible for this card, he/she may either apply online for card or obtain an application form by visiting the nearest bank branch or NABARD office.
-The application form for thiscard in Hindi is also available for farmers who cannot understand English.
+In case you are eligible for this card, you may either apply online fthe or card or obtain an application form by visiting the nearest bank branch or NABARD office.
+The application form for Kisan Credit Card in Hindi is also available for farmers who cannot understand English.

 Q4.
 What are the incentive and waivers available on these credit cards?